rage/programming-23/data/part-1/3-more-about-variables.md

 * There is no set limit to the length of a variable name in Python, but there are some other limitations.
 A variable name should begin with a letter, and it can only contains letters, numbers and underscores &#95;.

-* Lower and upper case letters are different characters.
+* Lowercase and uppercase letters are different characters.
 The variables `name`, `Name` and `NAME` are all different variables.

-* It is a common programming practice in Python to use only lower case characters in variable names.
+* It is a common programming practice in Python to use only lowercase characters in variable names.
 If the variable name consists of multiple words, use an underscore between the words.

 </text-box>